SantanderMetGroup/ansible-thredds-cluster/roles/nginx-bin/README.md

 Role nginx-bin
 =========

-This role installs nginx from packages repository and configures Layer 7 load balancing for different servers.
+This role installs nginx from packages repository and makes an initial Layer 7 load balancing configurations.
 Further configuration is required by running the role nginx-gateway-tds.

 Role Variables